-In \cref{eq:vnf_1} a unique virtual configuration option $k$ is set for each pair RU-slice $i,j$ with the decision variable $\VC$. \Cref{eq:vnf_2} to (\ref{eq:vnf_4}) configure RAN units (RU, DU, CU) to have a unique VC option $k$ and node $v$ per $i,j$.
-In \cref{eq:vnf_5}, it is ensured the RAN units are placed in three different nodes for the VC options $k = \{1,2\}$ where dual split is selected.
-Then, the expression (\ref{eq:vnf_6}) restricts that the CU is placed in a different node than the RU, while \cref{eq:vnf_7,eq:vnf_8} ensure that both DU and RU are placed in the same node.
-Similarly, in \cref{eq:vnf_9} to (\ref{eq:vnf_11}), for $k = \{4,5\}$ the DU is placed in the same node as the CU, but separated from the RU.
+The first group of constraints addresses RAN VNF placement and VC selection.
+In \Cref{eq:vnf_1}, a unique VC Option $k$ is set for each pair RU-slice $i,j$ with the decision variable $\VC$. \Cref{eq:vnf_2} to (\ref{eq:vnf_4}) configure RAN units (RU, DU, CU) to have a unique VC Option $k$ and node $v$ per pair ($i,j$).
+In \Cref{eq:vnf_5}, it is ensured that the RAN units are placed in three different nodes for the VC Options $k = \{1,2\}$ where a dual split is selected.
+Then, the expression (\ref{eq:vnf_6}) restricts that the CU is placed in a different node than the RU, while \Cref{eq:vnf_7} ensures that both DU and RU are placed in the same node.
+Similarly, Constraints (\ref{eq:vnf_9}) and (\ref{eq:vnf_10}) ensure the DU is placed in the same node as the CU, but separated from the RU for $k = \{4,5\}$.

-In \cref{eq:rot_01} a single path $z$ and VC option $k$ are chosen per slice $j$ of RU $i$.
-In \cref{eq:rot_02,eq:rot_03}, the FH and MH paths, which connect nodes $a$ to $b$ and $b$ to $c$ respectively, associate the VC $k$ and path $z$ with the RU-slice pair $i,j$.
-The expressions (\ref{eq:rot_04}) and (\ref{eq:rot_05}) make sure a single segment is chosen for MH and FH per $i,j$.
-In \cref{eq:rot_06,eq:rot_07}, the source and destination nodes are given for the MH segment of $i,j$.
-That is, for MH, a CU node $a$ is considered as source and a DU node $b$ as destination.
-Likewise, \cref{eq:rot_08,eq:rot_09} compose the FH path between the DU node $b$ to the RU node $c$.
+The second group of constraints defines the traffic flow over the transport network links.
+In \Cref{eq:rot_01}, a single path option $z$ and a single VC Option $k$ are selected for each slice $j$ associated with RU $i$.
+Constraints \Cref{eq:rot_02,eq:rot_03} define the FH and MH paths, which connect nodes $a$ to $b$ and nodes $b$ to $c$, respectively, thereby associating the selected VC Option $k$ and path $z$ with the corresponding RU-slice pair $(i,j)$.
+The constraints in (\ref{eq:rot_04}) and (\ref{eq:rot_05}) ensure that exactly one segment is selected for both the MH and FH paths for each pair $(i,j)$.
+Subsequently, \Cref{eq:rot_06,eq:rot_07} defines the source and destination nodes associated with the MH segment $(i,j)$ where the CU node $a$ is the source and the DU node $b$ is the destination.
+Similarly, \Cref{eq:rot_08,eq:rot_09} establish the FH path connecting the DU node $b$ to the RU node $c$.